SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 <a name="practice-5"></a>
 ### Practice 5 : Hierarchical Clustering
-Practice5 will be performed with PIVOT.
+Practice 5 will be performed with PIVOT.
 * Connect to your PIVOT interface.
 - Go to Clustering.
  - For each analysis EdgeR or DESeq2 specify the Data Input (count, log...).